nrwl/infrastructure-interview/README.md

 ## Submitting Your Solution

-Once you're happy with your solution, invite @stevepentland and @pmariglia as collaborators so we can review your solution.
+Once you're happy with your solution, invite @stevepentland and @pmariglia as collaborators so we can review what you've accomplished.
 In the next interview steps please be ready to discuss your solution, such as decisions made around structure, inputs & outputs, and so on.
 We're excited to learn more about how you approached this challenge.

 ## Notes & Guidelines